 Recent Developments and Jewelry Trends

-Expansion of lab-grown diamond settings in rose gold jewelry
+- Rising popularity of lab-grown diamond settings

 | Jewelry Trend (2025) | Description |